 Application of nursing principles to medical-surgical health problems affecting patients across the lifespan; development of critical thinking and communication skills through clinical application in a variety of settings.
-Restricted to Nursing Students.
-Prereq. - NURS101 and BIOS160; Pre- or coreq.- PSYC258.
-Offered spring semester only.
-Additional course fees: \$235.00.

-Prerequisite: Prereq. - NURS101 and BIOS160; Pre- or coreq. - PSYC258.
+Prerequisite: Prereq. - NURS101 with C or better, BIOS160; Pre- or coreq.- PSYC258.
 Lecture/Lab Ratio: 4:12.